hibiki0827/backsta/project/index.md

 * [Overview & motivation]()

-   You can put an informative one-liner here.

 * [Project outline & management plan]()

-   You can put an informative one-liner here.

 * [Dataset & management plan]()

-   You can put an informative one-liner here.

 * [Pre-registration]()

-   You can put an informative one-liner here.

 * [Open lab notebook]()

-   You can put an informative one-liner here.

 * [Data analyses]()

-   You can put an informative one-liner here.

 * [Results & outcomes]()

-   You can put an informative one-liner here.

 * [Poster & manuscript]()

-   You can put an informative one-liner here.

 * [Data access]()

-   You can put an informative one-liner here.

 * [Code of Conduct](https://g0rella.github.io/gorella_overview/CoC.html)